Non-simple SLE curves are not determined by their range: Preliminaries

 \section{Preliminaries}

 In this section, we make some comments and review some preliminary facts before proceeding to the proofs of our main theorems.
 In Section~\ref{subsec:percolation_analogy}, we will explain a possible approach to proving our results when $\kappa=6$ using properties of Bernoulli percolation.
-In the next three subsections, we will give a brief review of the construction of $\CLE_\kappa$ and some results from \cite{cle_percolations}.
-We will assume that the reader of this work is familiar with the definition of $\SLE_\kappa$ \cite{S0} and with the so-called $\SLE_\kappa(\rho)$ processes \cite{LSW_RESTRICTION}.
-We direct the reader to \cite{LAW05,W03} for reviews of the former and to \cite{cle_percolations,MS_IMAG} for more on the latter.
+In Sections~\ref{subseckapparho}--\ref{subsec:trunk_construction}, we will review the construction of $\CLE_\kappa$ when $\kappa \in (4,8)$ as well as the construction when $\kappa \in (8/3,4]$ given in \cite{cle_percolations}.